Green Office Chair: David Selden

 Environmental Sustainability Accomplishments

-(2) In addition, the Boulder office has become a PACE Certified Partner for reducing waste with a 79% landfill diversion rate.
+The Boulder office is a PACE Certified Partner for reducing waste with a 79% landfill diversion rate.
 (PACE stands for Partners for a Clean Environment and serves Boulder County, Colorado.)

 What we measure